-6.5 Recreation, Culture and Sports Facilities
+7.6 Recreation, Culture and Sports Facilities

-The JEDI Region has a variety of community halls & facilities available to residents, both in the Town of Millet, County of Wetaskiwin & the City of Wetaskiwin.
-A full list can be found on each municipality's websites listed in Table 40.
+The JEDI Region has a variety of community halls & facilities available to residents.
+A full list can be found the County of Wetaskiwin's website as well as the neighboring City of Wetaskiwin's website listed in Table 23.